 For all other classes of subject, two-dimensional overlaps are identified.
 A logical matrix is returned indicating which entries in the ContactMatrix have overlaps with the specified interactions.
 For any given entry, an overlap is only considered if the regions for the corresponding row and column both overlap anchor regions in the subject.
-See ?"findOverlaps,GInteractions,GInteractions-method" for more details.
+See ?"findOverlaps, GInteractions, GInteractions-method" for more details.

 If use.region="both", overlaps between any row/column region and the first/second interacting region of subject are considered.
 If use.region="same", only overlaps between row regions and the first interacting regions, or between column regions and the second interacting regions are considered.
-If use.region="reverse", only overlaps between row regions and the second interacting regions, or between row regions and the first interacting regions and the first interacting regions and the first interacting regions.
+If use.region="reverse", only overlaps between row regions and the second interacting regions, or between row regions and the first interacting regions are considered.